nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 2. NetworkBook shows list of user’s contacts with names containing the searched text.

+    Use case ends.

 **Extensions**

 * 1a.
-The user has no contacts to search.
+The search text is not specified.

     * 1a1.
-NetworkBook shows an empty contact list.

-      Use case ends.

-* 1b.
-The search text is not specified.

-    * 1b1.
 NetworkBook shows an error message.

-      Use case ends.

- * 1c.
-There are no contacts with names containing the searched text.

-    * 1c1.
-NetworkBook shows a message saying that there are no matches.

       Use case ends.